Plastic Free

 Unit 5- Computer practical

-· Analyse the scope/dimensions in Journalism
+· To analyse the scope/dimensions in Journalism.

-· Analyse and review different newspaper
+· To analyse and review different newspaper.

 MAJOR DS2: